 So where do you host your business data?
-One of our best options is by utilizing HIPAA compliant hosting providers that can ensure that your data stays safe when handling patient information like name, address, date of birth etc. We’ll take a look into the top HIPPA compliant hosting providers in the industry below.
+One of our best options is by utilizing HIPAA compliant hosting providers that can ensure that your data stays safe when handling patient information like name, address, date of birth, etc. We’ll take a look at the top HIPPA compliant hosting providers in the industry below.

 What is HIPAA?
 And What is HIPAA Compliant Hosting?

 “The Health Insurance Portability and Accountability Act of 1996 (HIPAA is a United States federal statute enacted by the 104th United States Congress and signed into law by President Bill Clinton on August 21, 1996.
 It was created to modernize the flow of healthcare information, stipulate how personally identifiable information maintained by the healthcare and healthcare insurance industries should be protected from fraud and theft, and address limitations on healthcare insurance coverage”